Filing a Complaint

 San Francisco, California 94102

-If your complaint is about a subordinate judicial officer (an attorney employed by the court to serve as a court commissioner or referee), your complaint must first be directed to the court in which the subordinate judicial officer sits.
-If are unsatisfied with the court’s response to your complaint, you may submit your complaint to the commission, within 30 days of the mailing of the court’s response.
+If your complaint is about a subordinate judicial officer (an attorney employed by the court to serve as a court commissioner or referee), your complaint must first be directed to the court in which the subordinate judicial officer serves.
+If you are unsatisfied with the court’s response to your complaint, you may submit your complaint to the commission, within 30 days of the mailing of the court’s response.

 Can the Commission Handle a Complaint About Any Judge?

 No. The commission’s jurisdiction includes all judges of California’s superior courts and the justices of the Court of Appeal and Supreme Court.
 The commission also has jurisdiction over former judges for conduct prior to retirement or resignation.
 Additionally, the commission shares authority with the superior courts for the oversight of court commissioners and referees.
 The Director-Chief Counsel of the commission is designated as the Supreme Court’s investigator for complaints involving the judges of the State Bar Court.
 However, the commission does not have authority over federal judges, workers’ compensation judges, judges pro tem or private judges.
-See Questions 10 through 14 on the FAQ’s page for further responses to this question.
+(See Questions 10 through 14 on the FAQ’s page for further information.)

 What Should Be in My Complaint?

 - Name of the judge, court commissioner or referee

-- Court in which the judicial officer sits
+- Court in which the judicial officer serves

 - Detailed description of the action or behavior that you believe is misconduct

 - Names and telephone numbers of any witnesses to the events described

 - If your complaint is about a court commissioner or referee, provide copies of your correspondence to and from the local courts; your complaint must be received within 30 days of the mailing of the local court’s response